VinayShukla16/Chess-AI/README.md

 # Chess-AI

-This is my personnal chess project that I hope to eventually code an engine/computer to play against.
+This is my personal chess project that I hope to eventually code an engine/computer to play against.